csc-training/intro-to-dl/day1/README.md

 * Click the corresponding Colab link (see below)
 * If needed, sign in to your Google account using the "Sign in" button in the top-right corner
 * To use a GPU, select: Runtime => Change runtime type => Hardware accelerator: GPU
-* Some exercises require the `datasets` and `torchinfo` library which isn't pre-installed on Colab.
+* Some exercises require the `datasets`, `torchinfo` and `evaluate` library which isn't pre-installed on Colab.
 You can just run this in a cell:

 ```
 !pip install datasets==2.21.0